geomob/geomob-website/_posts/2019-03-06-june-19th-geomob-lon-details.markdown

 Our speakers on the evening of the 19th will be:

-* James Smith from Kings College will tell us about _Mapping air quality on the London underground_.
+* [James Smith](https://twitter.com/TheRealJimShady) from King's College will tell us about _Air quality on the London underground_.

 More speakers will be added here, as people volunteer.
 Pleasse let us know if you would like to speak.